 Today, the area remains remarkably well preserved despite the fact that not a single Jewish descendant from the original ghetto remains in the quarter.
 The entire small district functions as a museum of sorts, and offers an interesting, if at times troubling, look into how the Jewish people of Europe lived at one point in time.

-We highly recommend visiting the Old Synagogue, New Synagogue, and the Rabbi’s House (which the oldest house in the quarter).
+We highly recommend visiting the Old Synagogue, New Synagogue, and the Rabbi’s House (which is the oldest house in the quarter).
 If you are like us and find cemeteries to be fascinating, you’re in luck.
 The Jewish Cemetery in Třebíč is the largest in the Czech Republic outside of Prague, and should not be missed when exploring this UNESCO World Heritage site.

 St Martin’s Church Tower Třebíč